materialsproject/pymatgen/docs/installation.rst

 Step-by-step installation instructions
 ======================================

-For these instructions, we will assume the 64-bit versions of all OSes and using Python 3.5.
-For Windows, we only support Python 3.5, though using Python 2.7 should be possible if you install a different Visual Studio version.
-For Mac OS and Linux, all instructions can be trivially modified for Python 2.7.
+For these instructions, we will assume the **64-bit** versions of all OSes and using **Python 3.5**.
+If you are able to know the difference between 32-bit and 64-bit and between Python 2.7 and 3.5, it is assumed you should be able to figure out how to modify the instructions to install a subset of dependencies and use pip install to do most of the installation.
+Note that you will not be able to use all functionality on Windows (unless you use Cygwin) because some of the external programs have to be compiled from Fortran source, but most of the common functionality should work just fine.

 Step 1: Preparing your system
 -----------------------------